hgSides/dome-calculator/README.md

 ![image dome2](https://i.imgur.com/9URTFtG.png)

-After injecting the necessary data, pressing the "Process Tributes" button (in green) will calculate the stores and inject that value into the 'Scores' input.
+After inputting the necessary data, pressing the "Process Tributes" button (in green) will calculate the stores and inject that value into the 'Scores' input.

 ![image dome3](https://i.imgur.com/0xGvXEi.png)